rmcanany/SolidEdgeHousekeeper/README.md

 #### 2. Wildcard Filter

+The wildcard filter operates on file names.
-Filtering by wildcard is done by entering the wildcard pattern in the provided combobox.
+Simply enter the wildcard pattern in the provided combobox.
 Wildcard patterns are automatically saved for future use.
 Delete a pattern that is no longer needed by selecting it and clicking ![Draft](Resources/icons8_Close_Window_16.png).